vjeranc/cmus-status-scrobbler/README.md

 Uses [sqlite3](https://docs.python.org/3/library/sqlite3.html) to support offline mode and to synchronize the processes in case of multiple status updates (like holding the pause/play button too long).

+## My own usage

+I use this Python script to scrobble to librefm, lastfm, listenbrainz and my own family scrobbling service.